Europe narrows hunt for next astronauts, eyes crewed flights

-The agency announced last year that it had received a record number of 22,589 applicants from people hoping to become the continent’s next generation of space travelers.
+The agency announced last year that it had received a record number of 22,589 applications from people hoping to become the continent’s next generation of space travelers.

-ESA said Tuesday it has reduced these to fewer than 1,400 — including 29 of whom have a physical disability — and hoped to cut the shortlist down to several tens of candidates by the end of the year for the four to six positions on its astronaut training program.
+ESA said Tuesday it has reduced these to fewer than 1,400 — 29 of whom have a physical disability — and hopea to cut the shortlist down to several tens of candidates by the end of the year for the four to six positions on its astronaut training program.

 The agency’s director-general, Josef Aschbacher, said the selection process would be accompanied by a feasibility study to determine the implications of choosing candidates with disabilities “but, yes, we are committed at ESA to open space to everyone.”